 But my favorite new way to use coconut oil is for popcorn.
 The oil brings out the nutty sweetness of the corn itself while adding a rich creamy sensation, without having to pour melted butter on the top.
 Of course, the movie theaters knew it all along.

 Of course, I’m a fan of coconut oil and use it liberally in my cooking, along with butter, bacon grease, tallow, and ghee.
-If you want to try some but don’t know where to get it, please check out the listings on my Resources page.

 (photo by muhawi001)